My server says it needs an update

 My stream title/url/genre does not change

-The stream title not changing is a common heard issue.
+The stream title not changing is a commonly heard issue.
 This is because SHOUTcast uses the info in their database instead of the one you provide once you set it to public.
 It is easy to fix in two steps:

 - Check your mount point configuration.
 Under the "AutoDJ" tab there often still is the old title.